Q. Why should I give my name and number when calling in a complaint?

 Q. Do I need a permit to have a garage sale?
 Where can I place garage sale signs?

 A. No permit is required for a garage sale; however, a garage sale cannot last more than three days, and each household is only allowed 2 per year.
 Garage Sale signs also do not require a permit but can only be placed on private property within 24 hours of the sale and must be removed within 24 hours after the conclusion of the sale.
 For a complete list of the garage sale sign requirements, please see Sec.
 86-4 and Sec.
 86-102.

 Q. What do I do if I have a common fence and the neighbors do not want to pay their portion to repair/replace it?

 A. The upkeep of common fences separating two private properties should be the responsibility of both property owners.
 However, in many cases, one of the property owners cannot or will not share in the financial or physical responsibility for the project.
 In cases such as this, it would become a civil matter between the respective property owners, and they would have to pursue this matter without Town involvement in the dispute.

 The Town does require a privacy fence if there is a swimming pool, hot tub, or spa present, in which case the property owner with the swimming pool, hot tub, or spa is responsible for the repair or replacement of the fence.
 Where these amenities are not present, the Town does not require a fence, but one may possibly be required by the covenants of any existing homeowner’s association.
-Click here for the Town fence permit requirements.
+View the Town's fence permit requirements.

 Q. What can I do if branches or shrubs from a neighbor’s yard are overhanging my yard?